How do you assess the efficacy of your email marketing campaigns?

 Of course, there are other ways to segment your email list and guarantee that your contact list is active, such as asking subscribers to confirm their subscriptions periodically, but this is a more complicated and time-consuming task than performing routine cleanups to segment your list and reduce the number of inactive subscribers.

-I have people on my email list who are only interested in SEO-related topics, people who are interested in topics related to digital marketing, and people who have varying levels of expertise.
+I have people on my email list who are only interested in SEO-related topics, people who are interested in topics related to digital marketing techniques, and people who have varying levels of expertise.

 When I send articles to beginners that are better suited to advanced users, they are useless to them, which lowers open rates.